-2. Choose an Off-Peak Season or Day
+2. Opt for an Off-Peak Season or Day

 3. Simplify Your Guest List